cremedelacremetop/cremedelacreme/README.md

 #### Content Rating

 To begin, we analyzed Content Rating.
-Following figure illustrates the possible values of Content Rating for the dataset without imputations:
+The following figures illustrate the possible values of Content Rating for the dataset without imputations, with LOCF imputation and MFO imputation:

 ![](/images/content_rating.png)